-The LM3560 is a high-power white LED flash driver capable of delivering up to 2A of LED current into a single LED, or up to 1A into two parallel LEDs.
-The device incorporates a 2MHz constant frequency, synchronous boost converter, and two high-side current sources to regulate the LED current over the 2.5V to 5.5V input voltage range.
+The LM3559 is a high-power white LED flash driver capable of delivering up to 1.8A of LED current into a single LED, or up to 900 mA into two parallel LEDs.
+The device incorporates a 2MHz constant frequency, synchronous boost converter, and two high side current sources to regulate the LED current over the 2.5V to 5.5V input voltage range.

-During operation when the output voltage is greater than V{IN} - 150 mV the boost converter switches and maintains at least 300 mV across both current sources (LED1 and LED2).
-This minimum headroom voltage ensures that the current sources remain in regulation.
+During operation when the output voltage is greater than $V{IN}$ - 150mV the boost converter switches and maintains at least 270 mV across both current sources (LED1 and LED2).
+This minimum headroom voltage ensures that the current sinks remain in regulation.
 When the input voltage rises above the LED voltage + current source headroom voltage, the device stops switching and turns the PFET on continuously (Pass mode).
-In Pass mode the difference between (V{IN} - I{LED} x R{ON_P}) and the voltage across the LED's is dropped across the current sources.
+In Pass mode the difference between ( $V{IN}$ - $I{LED}$ x $R{ON\P}$ ), and the voltage across the LEDs is dropped across the current sources.

-Four hardware control pins provide control of the LM3560.
-These include a hardware Flash Enable (STROBE), Dual Flash Interrupt inputs (TX1 and TX2) designed to interrupt the flash pulse during high battery current conditions, and a logic high hardware enable (HWEN) that can be pulled low to rapidly place the device into shutdown.
-Additional features of the LM3560 include an internal 4-bit ADC for LED voltage monitoring, an internal comparator for LED thermal sensing via an external NTC thermistor, an input voltage monitor that can reduce the Flash current during input undervoltage conditions, a low-power message indicator LED current source, and a mode for utilizing the flash LEDs as a privacy indicator.
+Four hardware control pins provide control of the LM3559.
+These include a hardware Flash Enable (STROBE), Dual Flash Interrupt inputs (TX1 and TX2) designed to interrupt the flash pulse during high-battery current conditions, and a logic high hardware enable (HWEN) that can be pulled low to rapidly place the device into shutdown.
+Additional features of the LM3559 include an internal 4-bit ADC for LED voltage monitoring, an internal comparator for LED thermal sensing via an external NTC thermistor, a battery voltage monitor during flash current turn-on which monitors VIN and optimizes the flash current during low-battery voltage conditions, an input voltage monitor that can force Torch mode or LED shutdown of the Flash current during input under voltage conditions, a low-power Indicator current source with programmable patterns, and a mode for utilizing the flash LEDs as a privacy indicator.

-Control of the LM3560 is done via an I2C-compatible interface.
-This includes adjustment of the Flash and Torch current levels, adjustment of the indicator LED currents, changing the Flash Timeout Duration, changing the switch current limit, and reading back the ADC results.
-Additionally, there are 8 flag bits that indicate flash current time-out, LED over-temperature, LED failure (LED short or output OVP condition), device thermal shutdown, V{IN} under voltage condition, V{IN} Flash Monitor undervoltage condition, and the occurrence of a TX1 or TX2 interrupt.
+Control of the LM3559 is done via an IC-compatible interface.
+This includes adjustment of the Flash and Torch current levels, adjustment of the indicator LED currents and indicator pattern, changing the Flash Timeout Duration, changing the switch current limit, and reading back the ADC results.
+Additionally, there are 8 flag bits that indicate flash current timeout, LED over-temperature, LED failure (by sensing LED short or output OVP condition during Flash, Torch, or Privacy mode), device thermal shutdown, VIN under-voltage condition, tripping of the VIN Flash Monitor, and the occurrence of a TX interrupt (both TX1 and TX2).